WAGO/azure-iot-edge/README.md

-# docker-arm32v7-iot-edge
+# azure-iot-edge
-Docker image for running Microsoft IoT Edge runtime on arm32v7 devices like WAGOs PFC200/100.
+This repository contains instructions for building and starting a Microsoft Edge Runtime Container on WAGO devices. (e.g. PFC200 G2 or Wago Touch Panel)

 # How to setup Azure Iot Edge on Wago Device